 Study carefully the subject information that follows in this booklet and be sure to understand what you are taking on.
-Discuss your options with your parents/carers and teachers to make sure you are making the right decisions.
+Having attended the options evening, discuss your options with your parents/carers and teachers to make sure you are making the right decisions.
 You and your parents/carers can request an interview to finalise your choices if necessary.
-Once you have made your final choices complete the option form and return to your form tutor.
+Once you have made your final choices complete the options form and return to your form tutor or Head/Assistant Head of Year.